 Documentation of HCV genotype was important in the era of genotype-specific DAAs.
 However, the introduction of pan-genotypic treatment regimens for HCV infection means that it is no longer mandatory to determine HCV genotype before prescribing treatment.
 HCV genotype is not required by the PBS criteria before prescribing sofosbuvir plus velpatasvir (first-line, treatment-naive); glecaprevir plus pibrentasvir (first-line, treatment-naive); and sofosbuvir plus velpatasvir plus voxilaprevir (NS5A inhibitor-experienced).

-HCV genotype may also be useful information for people with a high risk of reinfection, where genotype switch can differentiate reinfection from relapse.
-HCV genotyping is now a routine laboratory test and is a reimbursed test on the Medicare Benefits Schedule (MBS).
+Documenting HCV genotype may be useful for people at high risk of reinfection, where genotype switch can differentiate reinfection from relapse.
+HCV genotyping continues to be MBS-reimbursed.

 It is important to document any prior treatment for HCV infection.
 Key information includes treatment regimen, duration, adherence and response.
 These may influence the choice of treatment regimen and/or treatment duration (see Treatment for chronic hepatitis C).
 Patients in whom a previous IFN-free regimen has failed frequently have resistant HCV variants.